SmarterApp/RDW_Documentation/deploy/Upgrade.v2_4_0.AWS.md

         git commit -am "Changes for v2.4.0"
         git push
         ```
-* [ ] There are extensive configuration changes required.
-Generally this will affect database, archive, ... properties.
-No new information is needed, it will just be moved around.
+* [ ] There are minimal configuration changes for this upgrade.
-TODO - will there be any changes to configuration files?
+    * TODO - make changes; not sure if there are any required configuration changes?
-    * Make changes
     * Commit changes
         ```bash
         cd ../RDW_Config_Opus